-All states have now passed a Voluntary Assisted Dying (VAD) law.
+All states and the ACT have now passed a Voluntary Assisted Dying (VAD) law.
 Voluntary assisted dying is an end of life choice in every state of Australia.
-The Territory Rights Bill passed the Federal Parliament in December 2022 which allows the NT and ACT Parliaments to debate VAD.
-The ACT has tabled a Bill which is now being considered by a Parliamentary Committee.
-The NT government commissioned an inquiry which is due to report in July.
+The Territory Rights Bill passed the Federal Parliament in December 2022 which allowed the NT and ACT Parliaments to debate VAD.
+The ACT VAD Act will commence on November 3, 2025.
+The NT government commissioned an inquiry which is due to report in July 2024.

 Voluntary Assisted Dying commenced in South Australia on January 31, 2023.
 The Voluntary Assisted Dying (VAD) Act was passed by both chambers of the South Australian Parliament on June 24, 2021.
 Following last minute amendments in relation to institutional conscientious objection in the Legislative Council the previous evening, the House of Assembly agreed to the amendment at 11.05am the following morning.
 There was no debate and no Division called.
 After 17 attempts since 1993, Voluntary Assisted Dying was finally passed by the South Australian Parliament.
 Debate on the Voluntary Assisted Dying Bill had resumed on March 17, 2021.
 Hon Kyam Maher, MLC and (then) Shadow Attorney General, tabled the Voluntary Assisted Dying Bill in the Legislative Council on Wednesday, December 2, 2020.
 Hon Susan Close, MP, tabled the same VAD Bill in the House of Assembly on the same day.
 The VAD Bill was jointly sponsored by Hon Mark Parnell, MLC.
 The tabling of the VAD Bill followed the 18 month deliberations of the Joint Committee on End of Life Choices which reported to the Parliament in October 2020.
 (Further details, facebook links to Second Reading speeches and Hansard available here) (Jan 2023)